BBM384-2021/final-teletabist/README.md

 # Clubby Development Framework
 Clubby development framework is the combination of frameworks and various package managers to provide a solid, compact and developer friendly environment for Teletabist team.

+### v1.1 Update:
+- In addition to FlyWay; Hibernate & JPA dependecies added for better DB access and ease of coding.
+Please check the Guides topic on [HELP](Help.md) for related readings.
+- Apache Commons Validator dependency for reusable, optimized validation methods.
+- H2 local development embedded db support

 ## Techincal details
 - Framework is constructed over Spring Boot with Spring Web (MVC) and Spring Security packages of Spring Framework.
 - Integration of versioned DB migrations via Flyway Migration